splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrument-lambda-functions.rst

 4. In the :guilabel:`Search` field, search for :guilabel:`AWS Lambda`.

-5. Click the :guilabel:`AWS Lambda` tile to open the AWS Lambda guided setup.
+5. Select the :guilabel:`AWS Lambda` tile to open the AWS Lambda guided setup.

 .. _otel-lambda-layer-requirements: